-Like losing weight, success in your career takes a goal, a plan, strong will, and a can-do mindset.
+Like losing weight, fulfilling your potential as a “rising talent” takes a goal, a plan, strong will, and a can-do mindset.
 There will be times when it seems to take so long to get to the goals you have set out for yourself.
 Or, you end up in a job that feels like a detour that will take you to a dead end.
 Negativity sets in, you go find the ice cream, and the self-deprecating thoughts begin: “I’ll never have the career or income I really want.
 This is going to take forever.”
 If you stay in this space, you will spiral down, give up, and never become all that God has in store for you.

 How do you keep yourself from getting derailed?
 How can you live everyday more fulfilled?
 You have to see the “glass half full” and intentionally work on having a positive mindset to keep you Inspired.
 Instead of reaching for the ice cream, try these strategies to boost your inspiration:

 - Shift your mindset – You can’t get anywhere unless you beat back the self-doubt.
 This Wall Street Journal article, “Steps to Turn Off the Nagging Self-Doubt in Your Head”, lays out some simple steps to help you reframe your negative thoughts and feel more positive.